 What’s more, one would be hard-pressed to find a free password manager that integrates a dark web scanner.
 On the contrary, a premium password manager constantly checks the dark web to see if any of your accounts have leaked.

 What are the safest password managers?

-Safest password manager services is a synonym to the best password managers.
-After all, how can one consider a less secure option to be better?
+The safest password managers are mostly the ones that are ranked at the top.
+After all, how can it be otherwise when the product gets the highest scores from multiple review sites?
 That’s why we invite you to check our guide to the best password managers in 2021.

 As our #1 password manager, Dashlane is very safe.
 It uses military-grade encryption and zero-knowledge architecture.
 What’s more, there are plenty of multi-factor authentication options.
 In addition to the 2FA, you can use universal two-factor authentication (U2FA).
 It comes in the form of an NFC or USB device that acts as a key.